-Pablo is the local coordinator.
+Volunteers need to be committed and punctual for this project because the presence of the volunteer is key to keep this project running effectively.
+Pablo is the local coordinator in this center.
 The volunteer will help regularly in the project and should complete the hours and work assigned to them.
-In case of absence, they must tell the coordinator and the person responsible for the house a day beforehand.
+In case of absence, they must tell the coordinator a day beforehand.

 Most importantly, volunteers should use their initiative and not be afraid of speaking Spanish even if they think it's not correct, that's the only way to learn!